mlund01/scheduler/README.md

 #### How to configure and run the app

-1. Pull down this repo `git pull https://github.com/mlund01/scheduler.git`
+1. Pull down this repo `git clone https://github.com/mlund01/scheduler.git`
 2. Make sure you have the latest version of Docker ([mac](https://www.docker.com/docker-mac)/[windows](https://www.docker.com/docker-windows)) installed
 3. Ensure that the Docker Engine is running after install
 4. `cd` into the base project directory (where the Gemfile and README files sit)